nfriedri/CLS-Platform/README.md

 ### Web Application:

 For installation as a web application, additionally node.js needs to be installed on the system to re-build the front-end application.
 The web version uses per default gunicorn as wsgi server.
+This can be installed executing the command: "pip install gunicorn".
 For running on Windows machines, please use another WSGI server.

 For installation, execute the following steps: